oceanbase/ob-operator/docsite/docs/developer/develop-locally.md

 ### Modify definition of CRDs

-`ob-operator` uses kubebuilder as operator framework, which generates CRD definition in YAML format from Go code lies in `api/v1alpha1` directory.
-If you have modified the Go code, for example adding a new field to `OBClusterSpec` in `api/v1alpha1/obcluster_types.go`, you need to regenerate the CRD definition by running `make generate manifests fmt`.
+`ob-operator` uses kubebuilder as operator framework, which generates CRDs in YAML format from Go code lies in `api/v1alpha1` directory.
+If you have modified the Go code, for example adding a new field to `OBClusterSpec` in `api/v1alpha1/obcluster_types.go`, you need to regenerate the CRDs by running `make generate manifests fmt`.
 Then you will see changes in `config/crd/bases/oceanbase.oceanbase.com_xxx.yaml` files.

 ### Apply the Changes

 You can apply the changes of CRDs to kubernetes cluster by running `make install`.
-This command will apply the CRD definition to the kubernetes cluster.
+This command will apply the CRDs to the kubernetes cluster.

 You will see output like the following after executing `kubectl get crds` command if the CRDs are successfully applied: